bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-And because javascript is such a hot language, JavaScript developers are in high demand.
-It is now easier than ever to find work as a JavaScript developer and the salaries offered are competitive.
+<p>And because javascript is such a hot language, JavaScript developers are
+in high demand.
+It is now easier than ever to find work as a JavaScript developer and the salaries offered are competitive.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 09 the evolution of javascript (07) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">